 The Angels of Creation Commissions are a collection of organ works composed for and premiered by Sebastian Thomson.
 The project's inception began with David Bednall's Rhapsody, which was premiered at St Paul's Cathedral in 2010.
 All subsequent commissions – Simon Whalley's Festal Paean, Thomas Hewitt Jones' Angels of Creation (from which the title of the project originates), Neil Cox's Laudate, and most recently, John Hosking's 14 Stations of the Cross – have been premiered at Keble College, Oxford.
-Additional contemporary works by David Briggs and Philip Moore complement this recording, which is due to be released in 2016 by Convivium Records.
+Additional contemporary works by David Briggs and Philip Moore complement this recording, which was released in 2016 by Convivium Records.
 The commissions have continued with pieces by Daniel Saleeb and Francis Pott.
 See below for further details.

 Below, you will find programme notes for the pieces Sebastian has commissioned, sample scores, a review from Organists' Review and a PowerPoint download for the Fourteen Stations of the Cross courtesy of Sarah Foubert:

 The impulse behind this work emerged when, having already begun to work with ideas for a Passacaglia, I found that the phrase ‘How shall we sing the Lord’s song in a strange land?’ from Psalm 137 came unbidden into my mind – and, with it, the plight of the many thousands of homeless, dispossessed migrants stumbling across Europe in the twenty-first century.
 No doubt prompted by the sombre processional feeling of the music I had already sketched, this image shaped everything that ensued.